ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 }
 ```

  Simple, right?
 But wait, we want to display a spinner if while the request is taking place.
-We also need a way to tell the view that the request is successful or failed so that is can display the correct message.
-This seems like a good candidate for boolean flags, like `isLoading` and `isSuccessful`.
+We also need a way to tell the view that the request was successful or failed, so that is can display the correct message to the user.
+This seems like a good candidate for boolean flags like `isLoading` and `isSuccessful`.

 ```javascript
 const TodosReducer = (state = {}, action) => {